-Microboundary strategies (Cecchinato et al., 2015, Cox et al. 2016, Cecchinato et al. 2017) can be used to limit the negative effects of boundary cross-overs (e.g. receiving a work email on a weekend) and feel more in control.
+Microboundary strategies (Cecchinato et al., 2015, Cox et al. 2016, Cecchinato et al. 2017, Newbold et al., 2022) can be used to limit the negative effects of boundary cross-overs (e.g. receiving a work email on a weekend) and feel more in control.
 When we feel in control, we experience less stress and we fewer interruptions between work and non-work.